This soldier is also named on the Hawarden Memorial.

-Francis George Jones was born in 1894 in Pontypool, Mon.
-He was the brother of John Francis Jones who had died on the 22nd August 1915 just under a month before.
-Their family must have been devastated.
-Please follow the link to John Francis’s page for details of the family story before the boys joined the army.
+Francis George Jones was born in 1894 in Pontypool, Monmouthshire.
+He was the brother of John Francis Jones who had died at Gallipoli on the 22nd August 1915 just under a month before.
+Please follow the link to John Francis’s page for his story.
 The name Francis was important to the family as it is in the names of the two brothers and their father John Francis.

 The fact they were brothers was denoted on the Committee member’s list of the Fallen for the Cenotaph at Connah’s Quay/Shotton.

-Francis George Jones in the UK, Army Registers of Soldiers’ Effects, 1901-1929 tells us that his Death was presumed as on or since the 25th September 1915 and the sole Legatee was his father John Francis who was paid £1.
+The UK, Army Registers of Soldiers’ Effects, 1901-1929 in which the army calculated what moneys were owed to deceased soldiers, includes an entry for George Francis.
+It tells us that his Death was presumed as on or since the 25th September 1915 and the sole Legatee was his father John Francis who was paid £1.
 16s 6d on the 30th January 1917 and his War Gratuity of £3.
 10s 0d on the 30th August 1919.

-So you might have some idea what happened to Frank.
 I have transcribed the War Dairy of the 9th Bn Royal Welsh Regiment 20th September – 30 September 1915 -Please contact the website for me to send you a copy of them.